adsp-polito/2025-P3-AI-Personas/docs/md/persona_extraction_pipeline.md

 - `statements`: individual insights within an indicator; each carries metrics, salience, and influences.
 - `metrics`: normalized numeric/text measures with units (`index`, `%`, `count`, `rank`, `€`, `other`) plus optional description/context.
 - `salience`: marks whether a statement is visually emphasized (`is_salient`) with direction (`high|low|neutral`) and magnitude (`strong|medium|weak`), and a short rationale.
-- `influences`: flags whether a statement shapes tone or stance.
+- `influences`: flags whether a statement shapes tone or stance of the persona.
 - `sources`: document/page references for traceability.

 Example indicator shape (with field meanings):